Beau28713/Beau28713/README.md

 ## About me!
-Hello 👋 I'm Beau, I'm an Electronics/Software Engineering Technician that loves to create new things using microcontrollers and computer programming.
+Hello, 'm an Electronics/Software Engineering Technician that loves to create new things using microcontrollers.
 I'm always looking to connect with new people by sharing my code and helping others write theirs.

 ## Current programming languages